Table of Contents

 ii.
 Academic Credit towards the J.D.
 Degree

 Academic credit towards the J.D. degree for work done as a transient student at another law school may be awarded only for course work completed with a grade of C or better or the equivalent.
-Credit for course work completed with a grade below C or its equivalent will not be accepted for credit towards the J.D. degree.
+Credit for course work completed with a grade below C or its equivalent will not be accepted for credit toward the J.D. degree.
 The student’s FSU College of Law transcript will include the grades that are listed on the transcript of the other institution, but these grades will not be included in the computation of the student’s FSU College of Law GPA.

 iii.
 Graded Hours Rule